alire-project/alire/doc/getting-started.md

 ### Downloading, compiling and running an executable crate

-Obtaining an executable project already cataloged in Alire is straightforward.
+Obtaining an executable project already catalogued in Alire is straightforward.
 We'll demonstrate it with the `hello` project which is a plain "Hello, world!" application (or you can use the `hangman` or `eagle_lander` projects as funnier alternatives).